darklilium/ReactWPackArcGisJS/readme.md

 Package.json: has some modules that maybe are unnecesary but i think they are really good to have for developing some form-apps.

 ```
 npm install
 npm run start
 ```

+Specially thanks to : @lobsteropteryx and @tomwayson for all the help.